-The SENDCo at Telford Infant School is Ms Louise Roberts Contact can be made through the school office on 01926 425544 or via email senco2326@welearn365.com
+At Telford Infant School Mrs Natalie Jarvis is the Associate SENCO, and Ms Louise Roberts is the SENCO.
+Contact can be made through the school office on 01926 425544 or via email senco2326@welearn365.com

 The SEND Governors are Mrs Sue Corrick and Mrs Hester Meacock who are contactable through the school office - details as above.